 STREETS, ART, SAFE -- EDUCATION IN THE ARTS

 Streets, Art, SAFE Competition Update

-Public Service Announcements (PSAs)Public Service Announcements (PSAs) are an outstanding form of outreach, especially in large, arts-focused cities like Los Angeles.
-In addition, they are informative and creative which makes them an excellent teaching tool for young adults.
+Public Service Announcements (PSAs) are an outstanding form of outreach, especially in large, arts-focused cities like Los Angeles.
+In addition, they are informative and creative, which makes them an excellent teaching tool for young adults.